ele3/personal-website/README.md

 # My Personal Website
-Personal Portfolio Website created for University Internet Systems &amp; Programming Course
+Personal Portfolio Website created for University Internet Systems &amp; Programming Course.

+The website's purpose is to highlight who I am as an individual, the things I enjoy, and the achievements I've made and accomplished.

-## Resources that I referenced from for my project:
+## Resources That I Referenced From for My Personal Project:

 Wordle Dictionary allowed guesses received from:
 * https://gist.github.com/cfreshman/cdcdf777450c5b5301e439061d29694c